ChristElise/christelise.github.io/_posts/2024-10-16-airplane-walkthrough.md

 ## Conclusion

 Congratulations!
-In this walkthrough, you have exploited an LFI vulnerability to enumerate the process using an unindentified GDBserver service which you use to obtain a reverse shell on the target.
+In this walkthrough, you have exploited an LFI vulnerability to enumerate the process using an unidentified GDBserver service which you use to obtain a reverse shell on the target.
 This machine was designed to show how inconsistent input validation when including files could seriously impact an organisation's security posture.
 Thanks for following up on this walkthrough.